-Note: This information is over 16 years old and includes information that was current at the time the report was completed.
+Note: This information is over 18 years old and includes information that was current at the time the report was completed.
 Therefore, some of the ratings might be different if updated to reflect current information.
 At the present time, DES has no plans to update this data.
-The complete assessment report is available for review at the Water Utilities Department, 564 Nashua Street, Milford or visit the DES Drinking Water Source Assessment website http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.
+The complete assessment report is available for review at the Water Utilities Department, 564 Nashua Street, Milford NH, 603-249-0660 or visit the DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/dwgb/d wspp/dwsap.htm.